giantswarm/docs/src/content/advanced/upgrades/aws-19-release/index.md

 - Advanced networking features: `Cilium` supports advanced networking features such as load balancing, network segmentation, and eBPF-based packet filtering.
 These features allow for more granular control over network traffic and improve security.
 - Scalability: `Cilium's` eBPF-based data plane is highly scalable and performs well even at scale.
 It is also highly efficient, reducing overhead and maximizing performance.
 - Improvements in pods time to come up due to cilium endpoint refresh substituting the kubeproxy refresh of iptables.
-- More efficient usage of IP spaced - fully described in `Cilium and IP space` section below.
+- More efficient usage of IP space - fully described in `Cilium and IP space` section below.

 ### What changes with Cilium?